cncf/glossary/content/en/role-based-access-control.md

 RBAC enables granular control over user permissions within software systems.
 Depending on their roles, team members might be able only to view a section, change it, or have no access at all.
-The allocation of features to the right people prevents overprivileged accounts and unauthorized access.
+This granular permission allocation allows various team members with different roles to work on the same system without risking.